0xKingsman/Bulk-Image-Negative-Converter/README.md

 # Bulk-Image-Negative-Converter

-This Python script converts all images in the directory to negatives.
+Bulk-Image-Negative-Converter is a Python script that uses the Pillow library to converts all images in the directory to negatives.

 ## Usage